bilal-fazlani/commanddotnet/docs/Diagnostics/exceptions.md

 }
 catch(MyBusinessException ex)
 {
-    Console.WriteLine(ex.Message);
+    Console.Error.WriteLine(ex.Message);

     var ctx = ex.GetCommandContext();

-    // check if it has already been logged for this CommandContext if(!CommandLogger.HasLoggedFor(ctx))
+    // use CommandLogger if it has not already logged for this CommandContext if(!CommandLogger.HasLoggedFor(ctx))
     {
         CommandLogger.Log(